CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 For file transfer in the command line, you may use [scp](https://docs.csc.fi/data/moving/scp/) or [rsync](https://docs.csc.fi/data/moving/rsync/).
 Rsync checks the difference between the source and target files and only transfers the parts that have changed, and it can be used to resume transfer after interruptions in the connection.
 Thus, it is good for transferring large files and for synchronizing folders.

-Default suggestions for rsync [PLEASE COMMENT!]:
+Default suggestions for rsync [PLEASE COMMENT OR MODIFY IF THIS DOES NOT WORK!]:

       $ rsync -auzv sourcefoldername/ puhti.csc.fi:/scratch/project_2013016/shortname